oacore/about/data/ref-audit.md

 institutions achieve compliance with the  REF 2021 Open Access Policy.
 As of June 2019, more than 70 UK HEIs already support RIOXX.
 The application profile directly supports some of the metadata fields that are important for the audit, such as *rioxxterms:publication_date*.
-Adopting RIOXX greatly assist CORE in acquiring key data for the  outputs.
+Adopting RIOXX greatly assists CORE in acquiring key data for the  outputs.
 The below recommendations detail which information should be shared in the metadata and how this information should be exposed in RIOXX.
 We further provide  an example RIOXX metadata record with all